mui/material-ui/docs/data/joy/guides/themeable-component/themeable-component.md

 ## TypeScript

-If you use TypeScript, you should create interfaces for the component props and ownerState.
+If you use TypeScript, you must create interfaces for the component props and ownerState:

 ```js
 interface StatProps {